public affairs hero westminster tube

 Goodwill Hunting

-Jeremy Hunt yesterday delivered an assured Autumn Statement – his second in the job.
-It was more Gordon Brown than Kwasi Kwarteng, but it remains likely to be his last.
+Jeremy Hunt has delivered an assured Autumn Statement – his second in the job.
+It was more Gordon Brown than Kwasi Kwarteng, but is likely to be his last.

 Read More